Working to Improve Eosinophilic Esophagitis (EoE) Treatment

 • Compensation for travel and inconvenience

-* There are currently no therapies approved by the United States Food and Drug Administration (FDA) for EoE.
-The study medication is investigational, which means that it is not approved by the FDA.
+* The study medication is investigational, which means that it is not approved by the FDA.

 What is the purpose of the clinical trial?